 This page contains pictures and descriptions of the most common carpentry and wood joinery techniques used to build everything from walls to furniture.
 These techniques are often used in combination to join different parts of a project.

 Two pieces of wood are cut square and glued or nailed end to face.
 This is the simplest and weakest of wood joints, wherever possible reinforce with screws or nails when using this technique.
-Best suited for rough construction projects such as a wall frame where a stud is butted to the top and soleplates.
+Best suited for rough construction projects such as a wall frame where a stud is butted to the top and soleplate.

 A groove cut in a board, usually half way through, to accept another board that fits snuggly into the groove.
-This technique is used in furniture making often for internal, support members to keep the piece stable when stressed during use.
+This technique is used in furniture-making often for internal, support members to keep the finished piece stable while under stress from use.